Skip to main content

 Unhealthy Diet

-Foods high in saturated fats, trans fats, sugar, and excess salt may increase heart disease risk.
+Diets high in saturated fats, trans fats, sugar, and sodium may increase heart disease risk.

 Symptoms of Coronary Artery Disease